go101/immutable-value-proposal/README.md

 ### Syntax changes

-It is a challenge to design a both simple and readable syntax set, for this proposal.
+It is a challenge to design a both simple and readable syntax set for this proposal.
 The current design may be not perfect, so any improvemnt ideas are welcome.

 Some examples of the full variable declaration form: